How to Cut Tin Roofing with Three Best Methods

 How to Cut Corrugated Tin Roofing

-1. To cut corrugated metal roofing, you can use a circular saw made for cutting metal sheets.
-To start, place the tin roofing on your work surface.
-You can either use sawhorses or a sawing table.
+1. To cut corrugated metal roofing, start by using a circular saw designed for metal sheets.
+First, securely place the tin roofing on your work surface, which could be sawhorses or a sawing table.
+This setup provides stability and precision during the cutting process.

 1. Use a sharp-teethed blade as it is specifically made for cutting metal roofing.
 While the diamond one will give you a clean and tidy cut, they’re more costly than a regular circular saw.